-We’ve all heard that eight hours of sleep a night is the sweet spot.
-In truth, however, everyone’s sleep needs are different; you may do just fine on six hours, or you may require nine or more to feel fully recharged.
+Understand your unique sleep needs We’ve all heard that eight hours of sleep a night is the sweet spot.
+In truth, everyone’s sleep needs are different.
+You may do just fine on six hours, or you may require nine or more to feel fully recharged.
 It’s all about listening to your body and understanding what it needs.

-If your sleep times vary dramatically, ranging from hitting the hay one night at 10 pm to pulling an all-nighter the next, that may be causing long-term problems for healthy bedtime habits.
+Get a sleep routine going If your sleep times vary dramatically, ranging from hitting the hay one night at 10 p.m. to pulling an all-nighter the next, that may be causing long-term problems for healthy bedtime habits.
+(That’s especially true right now, when our normal, long-term routines have been disrupted.)
 By adhering to a regular schedule that sees you go to bed and wake up at the same time, you can begin to improve your overall quality of sleep.

 Instead of a tipple or espresso, try a caffeine-free herbal tea, or better yet, some water.

-You’re tossing and turning.
-Trying to count sheep, desperately willing yourself towards sleep, and absolutely nothing seems to be working.
+Don’t just lie there You’re tossing and turning.
+Trying to count sheep, desperately willing yourself towards sleep and absolutely nothing seems to be working.
 If you can relate to this scenario, then this advice might surprise you.

-While seemingly counterintuitive, it is recommended that if you’re having difficulty nodding off, there best thing to do is actually get up and try something else, like reading.
+While seemingly counter-intuitive, it is recommended that if you’re having difficulty nodding off, the best thing to do is actually get up and try something else, like reading.
 This is done to avoid creating an unhealthy association between your bed and insomnia, and to help you temporarily focus on something else.